ForestAdmin/documentation-user-guide/other-tabs/activity.md

 {% endhint %}

 Simply click on the "Export" button in the header, then select a date range and click "Export activities".
-You will receive a link to your export by email shortly after.
+Shortly after, you will receive a link to download your export, by email.

 ![](<../.gitbook/assets/image (529).png>)

 #### Activity of a record

 As your team grows, so does your customer pool.
-It gets harder to stay on top of everything which happens on a record.
-That is why we've implemented the _Activity_ tab on each record:
+It gets harder to stay on top of everything that happens on a specific record.
+Forest Admin also enables you to access the activity logs of a record by clicking on the _Activity_ tab of a record page:

 ![](<../.gitbook/assets/image (634).png>)